zachhhhh/WhisperLiveKit/README.md

 - **✅ Confidence Validation** – Immediately validate high-confidence tokens for faster inference (WhisperStreaming only)
 - **👁️ Buffering Preview** – Displays unvalidated transcription segments (not compatible with SimulStreaming yet)
 - **✒️ Punctuation-Based Speaker Splitting [BETA]** - Align speaker changes with natural sentence boundaries for more readable transcripts
 - **⚡ SimulStreaming Backend** - Ultra-low latency transcription using state-of-the-art AlignAtt policy.
-To use, please copy [simul_whisper](https://github.com/ufal/SimulStreaming/tree/main/simul_whisper) content into `whisperlivekit/simul_whisper` .
-You must comply with the [Polyform license](https://github.com/ufal/SimulStreaming/blob/main/LICENCE.txt) !!
+The code is not directly included in the repo : To use, please copy [simul_whisper](https://github.com/ufal/SimulStreaming/tree/main/simul_whisper) content into `whisperlivekit/simul_whisper` . ⚠️ You must comply with the [Polyform license](https://github.com/ufal/SimulStreaming/blob/main/LICENCE.txt)

 ## 📖 Quick Start